FOUNDER HEALTH·March 28, 2026·9 min read·Updated Apr 29, 2026

 How do you prevent burnout when running a micro SaaS solo?

-The most effective prevention is scope control: say no to feature requests that serve fewer than 70% of users, cap support hours to two daily windows, schedule non-work time the same way you schedule product work, and automate the highest-repetition tasks before burnout forces your hand.
+The most effective prevention is keeping the product small: say no to feature requests that don't serve at least 70% of users, cap your support to two short windows a day, block non-work time on your calendar the same way you block product time, and automate the most repetitive tasks before burnout forces you to.

 +

-At what MRR level does burnout risk increase most for solo founders?
+At what monthly income level does burnout risk peak for solo founders?

-Burnout risk peaks between $1K and $5K MRR.
-At that stage, you have enough customers to generate real support load, but not enough revenue to justify hiring help.
-Most founders who quit do so during this phase — not because the product failed, but because the founder ran out of capacity.
+Burnout risk peaks between $1K and $5K in monthly subscription income.
+At that stage, you have enough customers to create real support work, but not enough income to justify hiring help.
+Most founders who quit do so here — not because the product failed, but because they ran out of personal capacity.

 +